I’m going to turn down a new job tomorrow.

-Now 2.4% per year may sound like an innocuous little number but you need to think about this compared to your likely equity returns.
+Now 2.4% per year may sound like an innocuous little number but you need to think about this compared to your likely investment returns.
 If the market delivers 4.8% per year (real) then you are paying away a staggering 50% of your returns in fees.
-So you bear 100% of the downside investment risk and the managers take 50% of your expected upside.
-On what planet does that make any sense?
+So you bear 100% of the downside risk and the managers take 50% of your expected upside.
+On what planet is that fair?

 If the value of your portfolio falls or just grows by less than 2.4%, you will pay more than 100% of your returns to intermediaries.
 If you, as the client, think that your interests are aligned with the managers, think again.

-If you have an easier way to make or save £1 million, please feel free to email me and, if its legit, I’ll share it with the readers.
+If you have an easier way to make £3 million, please email me and, if its legit, I’ll share it with the readers.
 I won’t hold my breath.

-Yeah, interesting – good point – I really should make that change, but work is quite busy at the moment“.
+Yeah, interesting – good point – I really should make that change, but work is quite busy at the moment.